fikretgit/DevOps-Projects/Project_7-Microservices_CI-CD_Pipelines/Hands-on/README.md

 stable-petclinicapp/petclinic_chart     0.0.1           0.1.0           A Helm chart for Kubernetes
 ```

-* In Chart.yaml, set the `version` value to `0.0.2` in Chart.yaml, and then package the chart, this time changing the version in Chart.yaml to 0.0.2.
+* `In Chart.yaml`, set the `version` value to `0.0.2` in Chart.yaml, and then package the chart, this time changing the version in Chart.yaml to 0.0.2.
 Version control is ideally achieved through automation by using tools like GitVersion or Jenkins build numbers in a CI/CD pipeline.

 ```bash
 helm package petclinic_chart/